neufieldrobotics/NeuROAM/docs/checklists.md

    5. vectornav
    6. ublox gps
    7. sensor monitor
-4. check that all necessary topics are publishing:
+4. check that all necessary topics are publishing: `ros2 topic list`
    1. TODO: update with how we want to check topics
    2. ouster: `/os_cloud_node/points`
    3. doodle-labs: `/doodle_labs/scan`